 Another feature of villa windows is the occasional use of a small lean-to roof supported on timber brackets installed over the window head to provide shading and weather protection.

 Where new aluminium-framed single-glazed windows have been fitted, it is often immediately obvious because they are out of character.
-Better options include wooden-framed windows, composite frames (with timber outside and aluminium inside) or PVC frames in the style and proportion of the original double-hung windows.
+Better options include wooden-framed windows, composite frames (with aluminium on the outside and timber inside), PVC or fibreglass frames in the style and proportion of the original double-hung windows.
 If the existing timber frames are in good condition and have the right thickness, replacing the single glazing with double-glazed units in the existing frames is a possibility.
+This will require some alteration to the sash weights.

 When windows are being replaced or modified, care must be taken to ensure that the replacement window is weathertight.
 See moisture.